Bukola19/Charles-Darwin/stage-2/George/README.md

 - `results/data` folder with the fastq files

 - `results/fastqc_output` folder containing the fastqc results.
 This folder also contains all_summary.txt file that contain summary statistics from all fastqc runs
 - `results/ref` folder containing the reference genome
-- `results/bam` folder containing bam files
+- `results/bam` folder containing bam files and a `.txt` file with the summary statistics of the alignment
 - `results/trimmed` containing trimmed files
 - `results/trimmed/fastqc_out` containing fastqc output of the trimmed files.
-- `results/variants` containing files of filtered and unfiltered/raw vcfs
+- `results/variants/bcf` containing files of filtered and unfiltered/raw vcfs called from bcftools.
+The folder also has a `.txt` file containing summary statistics of the variant call
+- `results/multiqc` containing multiqc report

 ## Running into errors:
 - If you run into an error that, eigther due to the bioinformatics tools use, consider restarting the pipeline again.
 - The pipeline will pick from process you have not run.
-- **Errors can occur not due to the pipeline but sequence files used*.* In these isntances, be sure to correct the files and start the run.
+- **Errors can occur not due to the pipeline but sequence files used** In these isntances, be sure to correct the files and start the run.
-- Delete files from any stage that failed.
-For instance, if you encounter an error in the fastqc step, delete files in this folder.
-  While the pipeline aims to automatically delete such files, this might not always be the case.
-- For each time you restart, delete the `temp` directory.
-The directory contains commands for running some of the pipeline processes.
-  These commands might change with change in files.
-Failure to delete the `temp` directory might lead to wrong commands, hence additional errors.
+- For a smooth run, use the command snakemake `--profile config/ --rerun-incomplete`

 ## The config file
 - You may edit the config file to include as many parameters as you want.